Professor Njabulo Ndebele

 He was a member of the Old Mutual SA Exco and served on Boards of subsidiaries of Old Mutual.
 He has in the past also served on several company Boards including Makalani Holdings, Seartec Industries and the Industrial Development Corporation of SA.

 He currently serves as Non-Executive Chair of Sibanye Gold, Non-Executive Director of Acucap Properties Limited and Non-Executive Deputy Chair of Sycom Properties Limited.
-He was the National President of the Association of Black Securities and Investment Professionals (ABSIP) from 2005-7.
+He was the National President of the Association of Black Securities and Investment Professionals (ABSIP) from 2005 to 2007.

 In 2003, ABSIP presented him with the Financial Services Pioneer Award following his achievements in the eld of investment management.